Large neutrino asymmetry from forbidden decay of dark matter: Results and Discussion

 \section{Results and Discussion}

 We first discuss the temperature dependence of relevant particle masses leading to the finite temperature window allowing forbidden decay of DM.
 The top panel of Fig. \ref{fig:thermal_mass1} shows temperature dependence of masses of $\chi, \Phi_2$.
-While the details of scalar masses is given in appendix \ref{appen1}, the thermal mass of $\chi$ \cite{Bellac:2011kqa,Laine:2016hma} is
+While the details of scalar masses is given in Appendix \ref{appen1}, the thermal mass of $\chi$ \cite{Bellac:2011kqa,Laine:2016hma} is

-with the correction being solely due to its gauge coupling.
+with the correction being solely due to its Yukawa coupling.
 The top left and top right panel plots of Fig. \ref{fig:thermal_mass1} correspond to the benchmark points BP1, BP6 given in table \ref{tab1} and table \ref{tab2} respectively.
+Due to the small values of Yukawa coupling $y_{\chi \Phi_1}$ chosen, $\chi$ does not receive noticeable thermal corrections to its mass.
 Clearly, there exists a finite window $T_n < T < T_s$ during which $m_\chi > m_{\Phi_2}$ allowing the decay $\chi \rightarrow \Phi_2 \nu$ and its conjugate process.
 We also show the sphaleron decoupling temperature $T_{\rm sph} \sim 130$ GeV to indicate that the large neutrino asymmetry is produced only at $T < T_{\rm sph}$ and hence can not get converted into baryon asymmetry.
-The bottom panel plots of the same figure shows the corresponding evolution of comoving number densities of $\chi, \bar{\chi}, \Phi_2$ and $\Delta L_{\nu}$.
+The bottom panel plots of the same figure shows the corresponding evolution of comoving number densities of $\chi, \bar{\chi}, \Phi_2$, $\Phi^\dagger_2$ and $\Delta L_{\nu}$.
 Starting with an initial asymmetry $Y_\chi-Y_{\bar{\chi}} \neq 0$, the plots clearly depict the transfer of asymmetry in $\chi$ into a neutrino asymmetry during $T_n < T < T_s$.
-For $T < T_n$, the neutrino asymmetry saturates while $\chi, \bar{\chi}$ abundances continue to fall due to efficient annihilation $\chi \bar{\chi} \rightarrow Z_D Z_D$.
+For $T < T_n$, the neutrino asymmetry saturates while $\chi, \bar{\chi}$ abundances continue to fall due to efficient annihilation $\chi \bar{\chi} \rightarrow \Phi_1 \Phi_1$.
 Due to the finite temperature window and choice of Yukawa coupling $y_1$ controlling the decay rate, all dark asymmetry does not get transferred to neutrinos, leaving a remnant asymmetry.
 The remnant asymmetric relic for the chosen benchmark points agree with the observed DM relic.
-Note that, $\Phi_2$ decay for $T < T_n$ can not alter asymmetries in dark sector or neutrinos assuming that $\Phi_2$ does not store any asymmetry due to efficient $\Phi_2 \rightarrow \Phi^\dagger_2$ interactions.
+Note that, $\Phi_2$ decay for $T < T_n$ can not alter asymmetries in dark sector or neutrinos as $\Phi_2$ does not store any asymmetry due to efficient $\Phi_2 \rightarrow \Phi^\dagger_2$ interactions.
+This is seen from the evolutions of $\Phi_2$ and $\Phi^\dagger_2$ which almost coincide with each other.
+The details of this conversion process can be found in Appendix \ref{appen3}.